Hierosoft/linux-preinstall/readme.md

 ## Scripts
 Beyond tutorials and examples, linux-preinstall includes many usable (See disclaimer in [license](license.txt)) scripts.

-The following subsections describe each category of scripts.
+The following long subsections describe each category of scripts.

 ### Software and Software Group Installation
 The most frequent type of script included is one that installs a program that is hard to install or installs a list of programs related to a specific type of user or workflow.
 This is more effective than `tasksel` (for Debian/Ubuntu) or `groupinstall` (for RedHat/Fedora) because the programs and groups here are recommendations not merely a full list that may leave you unsure of what will work well, or a list that is only for a fixed role of a computer rather than a circumstantially elected or self-selected role of a person.
 In the case of the server folder here, that is a computer role, but that is mostly an exception and applies to webmasters.
 It is also more fine-grained than an "x server" group in group systems (where "x" is LAMP [Linux-Apache-MySQL-PHP] or something like that) in that each of this repo's scripts handles installation for a specific workflow and not more.